TinkerBoard/tinkerboard.github.io/docs/developer-guide.md

 read_is_device_unlocked() ops returned that device is LOCKED
 ```

-You can also use the adb command to get the property ro.boot.verifiedbootstate and it will be gree if the image is verified OK.
+You can also use the adb command to get the property ro.boot.verifiedbootstate and it will be green if the image is verified OK.
 ```bash
 adb shell getprop | grep "ro.boot.verifiedbootstate"
 [ro.boot.verifiedbootstate]: [green]